Diverse Training Concepts logo

 What is a Registered Training Organisation

 A Registered Training Organisation (RTO) is a company that is registered to deliver nationally recognised qualifications.
-RTO's have to meet criteria defined in the Australian Quality Training Framework (AQTF), and are audied against the criteria regularly.
+RTO's have to meet criteria defined in the Standards for Registered Training Organisations (RTOs) 2015 and are audited against the criteria regularly.

 What are Training Packages?